Disney Illuminations

-Disney Illuminations is a nighttime spectacular at Disneyland Park in Disneyland Paris.
+Disney Illuminations was a nighttime spectacular at Disneyland Park in Disneyland Paris.
 It opened on 26 March 2017 to celebrate the 25th anniversary of the park and replaced Disney Dreams!.
-Based on Ignite the Dream, the former nighttime spectacular at Shanghai Disneyland, the show features projection mapping onto the park's castle, fireworks, water fountains, fire, music, lasers, searchlights, and other special effects.
+Based on Ignite the Dream, the former nighttime spectacular at Shanghai Disneyland, the show featured projection mapping onto the park's castle, fireworks, water fountains, fire, music, lasers, searchlights, and other special effects.

+On 8 May 2024, Disneyland Paris announced that the revamped version of Disney Illuminations will return on 31 May 2024.

 Plot summary

-The show starts with a voice-over, inviting all guests to release their inner child and dream: "Within each of us is a dreamer, just waiting to be awakened.
+Within each of us is a dreamer, just waiting to be awakened.
 We all have the magic to unlock this inner child.
 But sometimes, that inner child needs an invitation to come out and play.
-This is your invitation... to dream."
+This is your invitation... to dream.

 The music played during this opening and the finale of the show is "A Dream Is a Wish Your Heart Makes" from Cinderella, and is performed by Heather Headley.

 Like other Disney fireworks shows, various songs from Disney-related films are then showcased, including: